-Veriflow [14] were designed for software defined networking with a controller to perform incremental verification after a network configuration change.
+In the first approach, HSA [13] presents a new data structure, wildcard expressions, for representing packet sets together with methods for computing reachability trees to verify network properties.
+NetPlumber [12], based upon HSA, and Veriflow [14] were designed for software defined networking with a controller to perform incremental verification after a network configuration change.
 The network model of Veriflow has packet filters only.
-AP Verifier [25], [26], also designed for packet filters only, uses atomic predicates computed from the packet filters to substantially reduce both computation time and space for network verification.
+AP Verifier [26], [28], also designed for packet filters to substantially reduce both computation time and space for network verification.

-In the second approach, among tools that model some packet transformations, Quarnet [15] is based upon firewall decision diagrams previously designed for analyzing firewalls.
-For a campus network dataset with 98 ACLs only (573 rules per ACL on the average, no forwarding rule), it used 11 hours to compute the reachability matrix [15].
-Also in the second approach, ConfigChecker [5] uses symbolic model checking, Anteater [17] uses a SAT solver, and NoD [16] uses Datalog.
-These general verification tools have expressive modeling languages which can be used to specify packet transformers.
+In the second approach, among methods that model some packet transformations, ConfigChecker [5] uses symbolic model checking; Anteater [16] uses a SAT solver; Spinoso et al. [21] use a SMT solver; NoD [15] uses Datalog.
+SymNet [22] uses symbolic execution.
+The general verification tools employed have expressive modeling languages which can be used to specify packet transformers; some were also used to model and specify stateful NATs [21], [22].
 However, since the data structures and algorithms of these tools were originally designed for other problem domains, they run very slowly for network verification.

 The designers of NoD replaced the native data structure of Datalog by a new data structure more suited to representing packet sets.
-As a result, Table 3 in [16] shows that NoD runs much faster than model checkers and SAT solvers but it is still an order of magnitude slower than Hassel (HSA),1 which was shown to be orders of magnitude slower than AP Verifier [25], [26].
+As a result, [15, Table 3] shows that NoD runs much faster than model checkers and SAT/SMT solvers but it is still 20 times slower than Hassel (the optimized version of HSA written in C [3]).
+Symnet is reported to be 50% slower than Hassel [22].
+Lastly, AP Verifier was shown to be 2-3 orders of magnitude faster than Hassel [26], [28].

 For networks with packet filters only, packet equivalence is intuitive and not hard to define.
 This is because when a packet arrives at a filter, it either exits unchanged or is filtered.
 Informally, two packets are equivalent if and only if they are treated identically by every filter in the network.
-This idea was applied to speed up network verification in Veriflow [14] and in AP Verifier [25], albeit these tools use very different data structures and algorithms.
-AP Verifier is more efficient than Veriflow because its algorithm computes the coarsest equivalence classes of packets in the packet space (i.e., the number of equivalence classes is smallest).
-Recently, Plotkin et al. [19] presented a different approach based upon bisimulation and modal logic to speed up network verification and wrote: "A side effect of all this machinery is the ability to formalize earlier concepts such as slicing and a (generalized version of) Yang-Lam equivalence" where "Yang-Lam equivalence" refers to atomic predicates defined for a network of packet filters [25].
+This idea was applied to speed up network verification in Veriflow [14] and in AP Verifier [26], albeit these tools use very different data structures and algorithms.
+AP Verifier is much more efficient than Veriflow because its algorithm computes the coarsest equivalence classes of packets in the packet space (i.e., the number of equivalence classes is smallest).
+Recently, Plotkin et al. [18] presented a different approach based upon bisimulation and modal logic to speed up network verification and wrote: "A side effect of all this machinery is the ability to formalize earlier concepts such as slicing and a (generalized version of) Yang-Lam equivalence" where "Yang-Lam equivalence" refers to atomic predicates defined for a network of packet filters [26], [28].

-B. Contributions of this paper
+B. Contributions of This Paper

 Towards scalable verification of packet networks in the real world, we set out to develop a general theory of packet equivalence for networks with both transformers and filters.
 When a packet arrives at a transformer, it may be filtered.
 If not filtered, it may exit unchanged, exit as another packet (deterministic transformation), or exit as any packet in a specified set of packets (non-deterministic transformation).
-To handle most packet transformations in real networks, the problem is substantially more challenging than the one we solved previously for filters only [25].
+To handle most packet transformations in real networks, the problem is substantially more challenging than the one we solved previously for filters only [26], [28].
 We needed a new definition of packet equivalence together with a new algorithm for computing the coarsest equivalence classes (i.e., atomic predicates).
-The major contributions in this paper are summarized in the following subsections.
+The major contributions in this paper are summarized as follows: